zangrafx/webplatformdaily-site/README.md

 ## When are new dailies released?

-Weekdays around 5 pm ECT (European time).
+Weekdays in the early morning hours (European time).

 ## Where is the data stored?